 Academic programs and professional organizations may be best positioned to conduct experiments because they are already equipped to evaluate them.
 They also are able to define standards and templates for data collection, establish principles for data stewardship and sharing, develop practical methods for experimental design, conduct meta-analyses of findings from multiple studies, and promote peer review to enhance the quality of experimental studies.

 Federal and local institutions should work to support an experimental culture by promoting the value of learning from experience.
 Local learning, in particular, brings high value to local transportation decision making because it reduces the “not invented here” reaction—“owned” results are harder to ignore.
 Government investment in experimentation should include not only incremental funding within established action programs, but also a policy commitment to planning experiments, collecting, archiving and sharing data, and using the results in decision processes.

 Creating an experimental culture will help us learn more, faster, through systematic studies of changes from within and threats from without.
 Ultimately, this will help to create a better transportation future for everyone.

 This article is adapted from the Melvin Webber Lecture given at UC Davis in 2012.
 Special thanks to William L. Garrison, University of California, Berkeley, whose ideas about experimentation helped motivate this work.

 Joseph L. Schofer is Professor of Civil and Environmental Engineering, and Associate Dean of the Robert R. McCormick School of Engineering and Applied Science at Northwestern University (firstname.lastname@example.org).
+He gave the Melvin Webber Memorial Lecture at the 2012 UCTC Student Conference at UC Davis.
 Raymond Chan is a PhD candidate in Civil and Environmental Engineering at Northwestern University (RaymondChan2010@u.northwestern.edu).